drcandacemakedamoore/cleanX/CONTRIBUTING.md

 ## Urgent Non-Developer/No Code Contributions:
 We continue to add documentation for professionals who are not primarily programmers.
-If you want to contribute to helping us understand the needs of people who do not want to code, but do want to develop AI for chest X-rays drop me an email (doctormakeda@gmail.com).
+If you want to contribute to helping us understand the needs of people who do not want to code a lot, but do want to develop AI for chest X-rays drop me an email (doctormakeda@gmail.com).